ccb-hms/workbench-python-workshop/episodes/11-writing-functions.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "How can I create my own functions?"
+- How can I create my own functions?
-- "How can I use functions to write better programs?"
+- How can I use functions to write better programs?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Explain and identify the difference between function definition and function call."
+- Explain and identify the difference between function definition and function call.
-- "Write a function that takes a small, fixed number of arguments and produces a single result."
+- Write a function that takes a small, fixed number of arguments and produces a single result.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- "Break programs down into functions to make them easier to understand."
+- Break programs down into functions to make them easier to understand.
-- "Define a function using `def` with a name, parameters, and a block of code."
+- Define a function using `def` with a name, parameters, and a block of code.
-- "Defining a function does not run it."
+- Defining a function does not run it.
-- "Arguments in a function call are matched to its defined parameters."
+- Arguments in a function call are matched to its defined parameters.
-- "Functions may return a result to their caller using `return`."
+- Functions may return a result to their caller using `return`.

 ::::::::::::::::::::::::::::::::::::::::::::::::